code-with-hassanraza/decodelabs-project3-data-warehouse/README.md

 ---

 ## 🐍 Python Bonus Script
-The `python/rds_connect.py` script demonstrates programmatic access to the private RDS instance through an SSH tunnel using PyMySQL and SSHTunnel libraries.
+The `Python Script/rds_connect.py` script demonstrates programmatic access to the private RDS instance through an SSH tunnel using PyMySQL and SSHTunnel libraries.

 **Install dependencies:**